Who can attend the camp?

-The Session 1 showcase will take place on Friday, July 6 at 7:00 PM in Szold Hall.
+The Session 1 showcase will take place on Friday, July 5 in Szold Hall.

-The Session 2 showcase will take place on Friday, July 20 at 7:00 PM in Szold Hall.
+The Session 2 showcase will take place on Friday, July 19 in Szold Hall.

-The Session 3 showcase will take place on Friday, August 3 at 7:00 PM in Szold Hall.
+The Session 3 showcase will take place on Friday, August 2 in Szold Hall.

 What is the cost?

-The price for Teen Arts Camp is $700 per session.
+The price for Teen Arts Camp is $750 per session.
 A non-refundable deposit is required at the time of registration.
-Balance payments are due on June 10, 2018.
-Everyone who has registered and paid a deposit by May 21 will receive a balance payment reminder email at that time.
+Balance payments are due on June 10, 2019.
+Please refer to our Summer Camp Pricing page for more details.

 Do you offer financial aid?